needyamin/SDM-RF-MAXNET/README.md

 # SDM-RF-MAXNET
-Species distribution modelling (SDM) with Random Forest and MaxNet
+Species distribution modelling (SDM) with Random Forest and MaxNet Maching Learning Algorithms

 # Model Report
 > You will find A to Z Report Under the `virtual-sp` folder.